TimGrt/Ansible-Workshop-Exercises/docs/automation-platform/automation-platform-wrapup.md

 </body>
 ```

-For the development servers the file is named `prod_index.html.j2` with the following content:
+For the production servers the file is named `prod_index.html.j2` with the following content:

 ```html
 <body>